tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 * the graph structure does not change over time
 * performance is important

-which means... it sounds like a great opportunity for a compiler!
+which means... it sounds like a great opportunity for a compiler! this is why projects like pytorch and tensorflow have compilers. it speeds up both training and inference. so this post will not contain anything novel. it will contain a small compiler addition for a small ML engine.

-this post is going to be a compiler post, not a machine learning tutorial, so please treat it as such. maybe it will still help you understand through a compilers lens.
+this post is going to be a compiler post, not a machine learning tutorial, so please treat it as such. maybe it will still help you understand ML through a compilers lens.

 we're going to compile micrograd neural nets into C++

 ## intro to the expression builder

+i said that one of micrograd's three components is an expression builder.

-the way the expression builder works right now looks like a slightly more complicated way of doing math in python
+the way the expression builder works looks like a slightly more complicated way of doing math in python

 ```console?lang=python&prompt=>>>,...
 >>> from micrograd.engine import Value